zuriel0001/RSA-Factoring-Challenge/README.md

 ## Usage

+There are test files in the `test   directory.

 To run the program, use the following command:

 `./factors <filename>`
+`./rsa tests/rsa-1`

 Replace <filename> with the path to the file containing the numbers to factorize.